DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 ------------
 - Fog from steam vents is uneven between each eye (conflict with other parts of the volumetric fog fix)
-- Thick fog that occasionally rolls in over the bay is clipping incorrectly
-- Some other fog is slightly uneven between each eye
 - Fog glow around the sun / moon is at screen depth under certain weather conditions.
 - Police search lights clip momentarily as the camera passes through the boundary of the light cone.
-- In certain foggy conditions, there is a box shaped artefact visible in the foggy sky.

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------